-The DSP has been modified from the CSP illustrative plan, in accordance with the approved PPS and environmental, master plan, and other considerations, as allowed by this condition to implement the land use vision, as approved in CSP-06002-01.
+The DSP has been modified from the CSP illustrative plan, in accordance with the approved PPS and other considerations, as allowed by this condition, to implement the land use vision as approved in CSP-06002-01.

 25. The phasing of all development proposed in CSP-06002-01 shall be determined at the time of detailed site plan.